Creating an SDDC

 • If no NAT gateway is attached to the selected VCN, the workflow creates one for you.
 Enter a name and select a compartment for the NAT gateway.

-1. Click Create new subnet and VLANs.
+1. Select Create new subnet and VLANs.

-3. (Optional) Click Show network details to view or edit the information for the subnet and VLANs that the workflow will create.
+3. (Optional) To view information about the subnet and VLANs that the workflow creates, select Show network details.
 Details include the route table and security list for the subnet, and the route table and NSG for each VLAN.
-To update the information for the subnet or a VLAN, click the Actions menu () on a row, and select Edit subnet or Edit VLAN.

 The CIDR value shown is the private address space for the chosen subnet.